quarkly/community-kit/preview/docs/BackToTop.md

 ## 📖 Detailed overview

 This component contains a button placed in the bottom right corner of the screen.
-When you click it, the page will automatically scroll to the beginning.
+When you click it, the page will automatically scroll to the top.

 ## 🎬 Live Demo